Glossary

 Entity resolution(ER)

 The process of identifying which records across one or more datasets refer to the same real-world entity.
+Foundational to dedup, MDM, and customer-360 work.

 F